AriFordsham/GHCWiki/records/overloaded-record-fields.md

 # Relationship to Type Directed Name Resolution

-This proposal is quite closely related to the Type Directed Name Resolution? idea, becuase TDNR would internally generate `Has` constraints exactly as described above.
+This proposal is quite closely related to the [ Type Directed Name Resolution](http://hackage.haskell.org/trac/haskell-prime/wiki/TypeDirectedNameResolution) idea, becuase TDNR would internally generate `Has` constraints exactly as described above.
 The difference is that TDNR wasn't intended to support *abstraction* over the constraint, and was explained rather differently.